 In general, evergreens are not known for their speedy growth, but there are some variations that do grow more quickly than others.
 Some can even add 3 to 5 feet to their height each year.
-When searching for the best evergreen that will grow at a faster pace, consider some of these species.
+When searching for the best evergreen that will grow faster, consider some of these species.

 Earlier, we went through the most popular fast growing trees that offer shades, this time let’s see our list of fast growing evergreens!

-They are a hardy variety whose foliage can reach out to 4 feet wide.
+They are a hardy variety whose foliage can reach 4 feet wide.
 This evergreen thrives in zones 4 – 8.

-Arizona Cypress is an especially hardy type of evergreen.
+Arizona Cypress is an incredibly hardy type of evergreen.
 Native to the dry and arid climate of the southwestern U.S., it can tolerate extreme heat and drought.

 The Arizona Cypress can be trimmed as a hedge or shrub or grow into a tall pyramidal evergreen reaching up to 20 feet.
 It is characterized by the unique gray-green hue of its needles.
 Consider this variation in low-water landscapes.
 The Arizona Cypress thrives in zones 7-9

 Italian Cypress is a stately evergreen with dense foliage that maintains an upright shape even without pruning.
 In addition to its elegant appearance, it is a sturdy evergreen capable of withstanding strong winds.

 The Italian Cypress is a popular variety for ocean-side landscapes that are subject to strong ocean breezes and can reach a stately 25 feet in height.
 This variety thrives in zones 7-10.